maxoakes/AsterViz/JOURNAL.md

 Tomorrow I will spend a few hours trying to get the backend container working.
 As a backup, I have written a step-by-step of getting everything to run in a dev environment (with minio, postgre and routecs running in containers).

 I also do want to spend a little bit of time improving the CSS and making the required video.

+# March 22

+I spent (probably too much) time making the website look better.
+I removed the random colors and stuck to a 3-color theme, fixed how text is displayed, added tooltips for the astronomy/math terms, and attempted to fix the position of planets to actually be on the orbital ellipse, but I need more time to figure out the math on that and actually have React do what I want it to do.
+I would say the website is presentable, but I still need to fix the docker deployment